soundasobject21/arduino-api-server/README.md

 ## Getting Started

 1. Clone this repo
-2. Create your mock database
+2. Create your mock database `db.json`

    ```
-   cp db.json.dist db.json
+   npm run create-db
    ```

-   > Note, `db.json` will change depending on how you use it.
-If you need a fresh db, you can copy the .dist version again.
+   You can use this command to start with a fresh database at anytime.

+   If you want to permanently alter the structure of the database, edit `db.json.dist`.

 ## Available endpoints